ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sureflap/README.md

 ## Description

-The adapter provides information about the settings and status of your cat flap or feeder.
+The adapter provides information about the settings and status of your pet flap, cat flap or feeder.

-It also shows the location of your pets.
+It also shows the location of your pets and their food consumption (with feeder).

+It lets you control the lockmode and curfew of your flap and set the location of your pets.

 ### Changeable Values